terrimporter/COI_NCBI_2018/README.md

 ## Part I - Retrieve Taxonomy IDs from the NCBI taxonomy database

 Retrieve all taxonids from the NCBI taxonomy database for all Eukaryotes with a species name.
 Be sure to add your email address to line 85 in ebot_taxonomy3.plx.
+Note the search term is on line 89 $params{term} and it needs to be formatted such that spaces are replaced by plus signs and other punctuation are %-URL encoded where %22 represents a double quote.

 ```perl
 perl ebot_taxonomy3.plx